spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 fD = spm_eeg_ffilter(S);

 ```
-We can also optionally apply a stop-band filter for removing the line noise by changing the `S.band` argument.
+We can also optionally apply a stop-band filter for removing the line noise by changing the `S.band` argument but we won't run that here.

 ```matlab
 S = [];